 - Travel costs for CEIS/CCEIS training/professional development require specific approval.
 Nondisabled, struggling students who are served by personnel who participate in professional development activities supported with CEIS/CCEIS funds must be counted and tracked on the SC5100 CEIS Data Collection form.
-Travel costs cannot exceed the State rate. - Costs for activities to implement Community Based Instruction (CBI) or Individual Education Program (IEP) are allowable.
+Travel costs cannot exceed the State rate. - Costs for activities to implement Community-Based Instruction (CBI) or Individual Education Program (IEP) are allowable.
 These costs should be included on BS6401 in "Remaining 6400 Costs That Do Not Require Specific Approval."
-They do not require a Justification Form. - Costs for participation in Special Olympics are permissible expenses for all grant programs in the Special Education Consolidated Grant Application (Federal) as long as the student's IEP includes this activity.
+They do not require a justification form.

+- Costs for participation in Special Olympics are permissible expenses for all grant programs in the Special Education Consolidated Grant Application (Federal) as long as the student's IEP includes this activity.
 IDEA-B funds may only be used for registration fees, extra-duty pay for staff (6100), transportation, and travel expense (mileage, hotel, and meals-not to exceed the State rate).
-This cost should be included on BS6401 in "Remaining 6400 Costs That Do Not Require Specific Approval" and does not require a justification form.
+These costs should be included on BS6401 in "Remaining 6400 Costs That Do Not Require Specific Approval" and do not require a justification form.
 Costs of uniforms or equipment are not allowable with IDEA-B funds. - Individual membership dues are not allowed.
 Membership dues in business, technical, and professional organizations are allowable only if the memberships are in the LEA's name.
 Memberships in organizations substantially engaged in lobbying and memberships in social organizations are not allowed.
-These costs should be included on BS6401 in "Remaining 6400 Costs That Do Not Require Specific Approval" and do not require a justification form. - Stipends for nonemployees require specific approval. - Student employment: The cost of employment of students with disabilities by the LEA (34 CFR 300.107(b)) is allowable with IDEA-B funds only if the employment is related to or in addition to the student's course of study and in conjunction with the student's transition plan.
+These costs should be included on BS6401 in "Remaining 6400 Costs That Do Not Require Specific Approval" and do not require a justification form. - Stipends for non-employees require pre-authorization in writing.
+To access the form for participant support costs, refer to the Forms for Prior Approval, Disclosure, and Justification page. - Student employment: The cost of employment of students with disabilities by the LEA (34 CFR 300.107(b)) is allowable with IDEA-B funds only if the employment is related to or in addition to the student's course of study and in conjunction with the student's transition plan.
 The general supplement, not supplant requirement for IDEA funds in 34 CFR 300.202(a)(3) states that funds provided to LEAs under Part B of the IDEA must be used to supplement State, local, and other Federal funds and not to supplant those funds.
 If an LEA chooses to use IDEA-B funds to employ students with disabilities for instructional purposes, it must comply with the non-supplant requirement.